Mark Hackel

-Mark Allen Hackel (born May 15, 1962) is an American politician serving as the County Executive of Macomb County, Michigan since the position was established in 2011.
+Mark Allen Hackel (born May 15, 1962) is an American politician serving as the County Executive of Macomb County, Michigan, since the position was established in 2011.
 A member of the Democratic Party, Hackel previously served as the Macomb County Sheriff from 2001 to 2010.

 Background

-Born in Detroit, Michigan, to Ada and William H. Hackel.
-Mark Hackel is the second of three sons.
+Mark Hackel was born in Detroit, Michigan, to Ada and William H. Hackel.
+He is the second of three sons.
 He attended public schools.
 By high school his family had moved to Sterling Heights, Michigan, where he graduated from Sterling Heights High School.

-He followed his father into a career in law enforcement.
-Hackel's brother, William Hackel III, became an attorney.
-In July 2009 he was appointed as judge of the second division Michigan's 42nd District Court by Governor Jennifer Granholm.
+Hackel followed his father into a career in law enforcement.
+His brother, William Hackel III, became an attorney, and in July 2009 was appointed as judge of the second division Michigan's 42nd District Court by Governor Jennifer Granholm.

 Mark Hackel earned a Bachelor of Arts degree from Wayne State University in Criminal Justice, and joined the sheriff's department in Macomb County in 1981.
 He later earned a master's degree in public administration from Central Michigan University.
 While working at the sheriff's department, he also received training at the FBI National Academy and the U.S. Secret Service's dignitary protection school.

-Hackel has taught classes in criminal justice and leadership at Macomb Community College and at Wayne State University.
+Hackel has taught classes in criminal justice and leadership at Macomb Community College and Wayne State University.

 Macomb County Sheriff

-Mark Hackel was one of 15 candidates to run in the primary on August 8, 2000, for the Democratic Party nomination for Macomb County Sheriff.
-Likely benefiting from name recognition, Hackel captured 46% of the vote.
-He defeated Republican Steve Thomas in the general election for sheriff in November 2000, winning 52% of the vote to become county sheriff.
+Hackel was one of 15 candidates to run in the primary on August 8, 2000, for the Democratic Party nomination for Macomb County Sheriff.
+Likely benefiting from name recognition, he captured 46% of the vote.
+He defeated Republican Steve Thomas in the general election in November 2000, winning 52% of the vote to become county sheriff.
 Hackel won re-election in 2004 and 2008, defeating Republican candidate Kristi Dean both times.
-In his 2008 victory, Hackel received 78.4 percent of the vote and set a new record of 314,778 total votes for a county-wide elected office.
+In his 2008 victory, Hackel received 78.4% of the vote and set a new record of 314,778 total votes for a county-wide elected office.

-In early 2007 Hackel and his office received national attention during their investigation of the homicide death of Tara Grant, whose body was found dismembered.
+In early 2007 Hackel and his office received national attention during their investigation of the homicide of Tara Grant, whose body was found dismembered.
 Her husband, Stephen Grant, confessed to police and was charged with murder.
 Grant was convicted of second-degree murder in his wife's death in December 2007 and was sentenced to 50 to 80 years in prison by Macomb County Circuit Court Judge Diane Druzinski in February 2008.

 Hackel resigned as sheriff on December 31, 2010, to begin his term as county executive.